-Murray is located outside of the Commonwealth.
-It is a trading gateway into the Sable Shadows, although details of its location are usually supplied on a need to know basis.
-However, it is known that all the approaches to its location are by sea.
-Following a series of upheavals, it now comprises a pair of continents, each almost a million square miles in area, where previously there was only one.
+The world comprises a pair of continents, each of almost a million square miles in area.
 Of these, Hearadh continent is more temperate, getting actively cool to the north; while Belenus , to the south, is somewhat warmer.
-Despite the land area, the population density is very low, at a little under 100m all told, plus off-world visitors.
-Between them is the Sea of Rothiemay, in which is an island about one hundred miles across, where the capital of Huntly is now situated.
+Despite the land area, the population density is very low, at a little under 150m all told, plus off-world visitors.
+Between them is the Sea of Rothiemay, in which is an island about one hundred miles across, where the capital of Huntly is situated.

-Hearadh continent, capital Cromarty (pop 3m), is where the majority of the native population of Murray lives, numbering about 70m people.
+Hearadh continent, capital Cromarty (pop 5m), is where the majority of the native population of Murray lives, numbering about 100m people.
 To the north of the continent is the Lliath Mountain range, which reaches to around 10,000ft.
 There is also another, extensive set of high hills to the south, the Carlincraig Hills.
 From the highlands, forested foothills roll outwards, until they finally give way to managed forests and agricultural land.
-Rivers criss-cross the continent, and the major cities are all on such rivers of confluences of the rivers, some distance from the coast or above 1,000ft.
-The entire coastland is made up of cliffs of varying heights from 50-300ft, a geographic change in the wake of the tsunami that recently devastated the world and reduced the population by almost half, and the rivers have cut deep gorges in the cliffs to drain into the sea.
+Rivers criss-cross the continent, and the major cities are all on such rivers or confluences of the rivers, some distance from the coast or above 1,000ft.
+The entire coastland is made up of cliffs of varying heights from 50-300ft, a geographic change in the wake of the Shadow-storm generated tsunami that devastated the world in the mid-SY130s and reduced the population by almost half.
+The rivers have cut deep gorges in the cliffs to drain into the sea.
 In addition, the fishing harbours, which mostly border the Sea of Rothiemay, are often now in cliff-walled bays, and require steps to get down to the sea.
 In these bays, elevator systems have been put in place to lift people and cargo from the sea to the villages above.
 Although there are a nomadic tribes and clans living at altitude, as well as hill farmers and much of the forestry industry, the majority of the population lives closer to sea level – probably 75% of them at 1,500ft or less above sea level.

 Rothiemay Island is located in the Sea of Rothiemay, between the two continents of Murray, and is the location of Huntly, Murray’s overall capital.
 In addition to Huntly itself (pop 3.5m), there is one other major population centre, Millburn (pop 750,000), and there are probably another 0.5-0.75m souls on the rest of the island, including a couple of larger towns, for a total island population of around 3.5-4m.
 The island is surrounded by cliffs on all sides, the most impressive, the Bailieshaven Cliffs, reaching 600ft.
 There are two major rivers on the island: the Garry and the Dronach, although there are also a number of rather smaller waterways scattered around the island.
 The River Garry rises at the Haugh of Glass, an impressive waterfall up in the Hatton Hills (at 2,400ft) to the north-west of the island, and eventually falls to sea level through Glen Garry, a steep-sided valley (almost a gorge) which cuts through the Bailieshaven Cliffs.
 It is navigable from the sea up to Hillbrae in the centre of the island, due to a complex lock system.
 The River Dronach rises in Glen Dronach, in the Annochie Uplands (which reach about 2,600ft), to the north-east of the island, although its course down to the sea is rather more gentle.